kundor/coxeter-stg/README.md

 It is included in most major TeX distributions.
 When producing pdf output, the programs call `lualatex`, which should be in your PATH.

+This code is available to use, read, modify, and redistribute under the terms of the GNU GPL v3.